Guide

 The attribution problem: traffic source ≠ revenue source

 Google Analytics shows you traffic.
 Stripe shows you money.
 Neither tool tells you which traffic source generated that money.
 That blind spot is the attribution problem — and it quietly distorts every marketing decision you make.
+Think with Google's measurement playbook frames it the same way: you can't optimize what you can't connect to outcomes[3].

 A channel can send 10,000 visitors a month and produce zero revenue.
 Another can send 200 visitors and drive 80% of your conversions.
 Without attribution, you'll keep feeding the first one and starve the second.
+On our own marketing site, paid search RPV is roughly 4× direct traffic — but only because we built per-keyword landing pages and tag every campaign with utm_content down to the ad variant.

 What you can see today